 Dr Sam McBean, BA (McGill) MSc (LSE) PhD (Birkbeck)

-Lecturer in Modern and Contemporary American Literature
+Senior Lecturer in Gender, Sexuality, and Contemporary Culture

 I am originally from Toronto and did my BA in Women’s Studies at McGill University in Montreal.
 I then moved to London to study for my MSc in Gender at the LSE and went on to complete my PhD in English at Birkbeck, University of London.
 I joined QMUL in 2014, having previously been a Lecturer at Birkbeck and a Visiting Fellow at the LSE’s Gender Institute.

 I am a founding member and current Chair of the Sexual Cultures Research Group in the School of English and Drama: https://sexualcultures.wordpress.com/

 In the 2017-18 academic year, I am teaching on: